 This is a great time for a little color theory lesson.
 (Maybe even start with this free printable color theory book.)
 We used only cool colors for our snowflakes; blues, greens, grays, and purples.

-Use the tip of your pointer finger to blend colors all the way to the edge of the glue outline.
+Use the tip of your pointer finger to blend colors all the way to the edge of the glue outline of your snowflake.
 The glue will “resist” the chalk so there’s no danger of covering it up.

 Colors that were next to each other will now blend together seamlessly, like magic.